 Wayne visits numerous schools & civic organizations throughout the Tri-State each year discussing severe weather safety & storm tracking.
 He is active in the Eyewitness News telethons for the Easter Seals Rehabilitation Center and Santa Clothes Club in addition to his emcee duties for the Cardinal Chapter of the American Red Cross & the Riverbend Academy.
 Wayne is also the local spokesperson for the Eyewitness News/Papa John’s Fan Club which raises money each summer to help the American Red Cross provide fans for local residents in need.

-Wayne is an active member of Crossroads Christian Church, Indiana Landmarks, and the National Trust for Historic Preservation.
+Wayne is a member of Indiana Landmarks and the National Trust for Historic Preservation.
 He enjoys music & sports (especially golf, football, volleyball, & hockey) and is always looking for an excuse to drive the backroads of the Tri-State & beyond.
-He and his wife Amber are parents of boy/girl twins and have been happy to call the Tri-State their home now for 18 years.
-You can contact Wayne at email@example.com
+You can contact Wayne at firstname.lastname@example.org